ktorio/ktor-documentation/topics/heroku.md

    {style="block"}

 ### Step 2: Add a stage task {id="stage"}
-Open the `build.gradle.kts` file and add a custom `stage` task used by Heroku to make an executable that gets run on Heroku’s platform:
+Open the `build.gradle.kts` file and add a custom `stage` task used by Heroku to make an executable that gets run on Heroku's platform:
 ```kotlin
 tasks {
     create("stage").dependsOn("installDist")